szym-mie/vga_src/README.md

 Nevertheless due to practical reasons, a limiting factor might be the SPI interface, along with the most likely lower frequency of the microcontroller driving the display controller.

+SPI data, due to lower data throuput (clock is assumed max.
+100MHz) can be written in one time frame.

 ## Modules

 - spi.v - 8-bit SPI receiver with rudimentary transfer status